 Please note, however, that there are a limited number of situations provided by the Privacy Act where FAST is allowed to refuse access to Personal Information.
 If FAST refuses you access to your Personal Information, FAST will provide you with an explanation of the refusal and will give you access to any part of the information which is not exempt from access.

 FAST will require evidence of your identity before giving you access to your Personal Information.

 If you wish to complain about a breach or possible breach of the APPs or GDPR by FAST concerning its handling of your Personal Information, please contact FASTs Data Privacy Officer (DPO) using the contact details below.
-FAST will acknowledge receipt of your complaint within 14 days and use its best endeavours to resolve the complaint to your satisfaction within 30 days.
-If you are not happy with FASTs response, you may ask the Office of the Australian Information Commissioner to investigate your complaint further.
+FAST will acknowledge receipt of your complaint within 14 days and use its best endeavors to resolve the complaint to your satisfaction within 30 days.
+If you are not happy with FAST's response, you may ask the Office of the Australian Information Commissioner to investigate your complaint further.